apify/apify-docs-v2/sources/academy/puppeteer_playwright/executing_scripts/collecting_data.md

 # [](#collecting-data) Collecting data

+**Learn how to collect data from a page with evaluate functions, then how to safely collect it by using a second library called Cheerio.**

+---

 Now that we know how to execute scripts on a page, we're ready to learn a bit about [data collection](../../web_scraping_for_beginners/data_collection/index.md).
 In this lesson, we'll be scraping all of the on-sale products from our [Fakestore](https://demo-webstore.apify.org/search/on-sale) website.

 > Most data collection cases involve looping through a list of items of some sort.